kalviumcommunity/AppInfo/Server/readme.md

 5. Open the application in your browser at `http://localhost:3000`

 ## License
-This project is licensed under the MIT License.
+This project is licensed under  Apache-2.0 license .
 See the LICENSE file for details.